 Storing or Making Ahead Easy Peanut Butter Popcorn

 Make this ahead of time or package up your leftovers for the next night.
 This popcorn does not last too long but it is so good, usually it is gone before you need to store it!
-Store in an airtight container for 2 to 3 days long.
+Store in an airtight container for two to three days.

 “This is our family’s favorite Carmel Corn. (with peanut butter).
 There is NOT a recipe easier or quicker!!!
 The peanut butter is not too dominant.
 I use 3 batches of popcorn though!
 I also add a little vanilla and dash of salt to the sauce.
 Thanks for writing this up!!!”-Sharon